sqlxpert/lights-off-aws/README.md

       On the "Set deployment options" page, under "Accounts", select "Deploy stacks in organizational units".
 Enter the `ou-` ID(s).
-Lights Off will be deployed to all AWS accounts within the Organizational Unit(s).
+Lights Off will be deployed to all AWS accounts within the organizational unit(s).
 Next, "Specify Regions".

     - **Terraform**